Date enacted or revised:

 - Medical, dental, or optical consultation or treatment.

 Documentation for sick leave on a continuing basis must be renewed periodically.
 Family Medical Leave Act (FMLA) regulations may be involved when extended sick leave is necessary.
-The Office of Human Resources provides information related to FMLA requirements.
+The Office of Human Resources and Student Employment provides information related to FMLA requirements.

 It is a violation of University policy to perform outside employment while on sick leave and will subject the employee to disciplinary action up to and including termination.